 Despite how fatigued most of the students probably were at the end of the mid-terms, most seemed enthused to see this contest through to the end.
 Of course, at least half of them had nothing to do except spectate today, having already lost their own matches on Monday, which probably contributed to their high spirits.

 This time, Sebastien actually watched the matches with Damien and Ana.
 They murmured observations to each other, and she took note of those in her bracket who she might have trouble with.

 Sebastien’s second match was also against a woman.
 Her opponent was good.
-Neither of them had a marked advantage, not with only three candles to draw on.
-They struggled back and forth, slamming at each other with bursts of unsustainable power that they had to release lest they quench their flames.
+Neither of them had a marked advantage with only three candles to draw on, and they struggled back and forth, slamming at each other with bursts of unsustainable power that they had to release lest they quench their flames.